south-lacrosse/www-dev/docs/webmaster-tasks.md

 Useful information about regular tasks the Webmaster should perform.

+## New Season Verification

+There is a [Fixtures Verification Google Sheet](https://docs.google.com/spreadsheets/d/11LgFqD4acY9KPVCZQqu9i9PYwPC6qdfF3pHbhUncxb0/edit?usp=sharing) which will take the data from the [Fixtures Sheet](fixtures-sheet-format.md) and show the number of home and away games for each team in each competition.
+You will need to set the location of the Fixtures Sheet, and possibly change the formula in Data:A6 so you get the competition, home, and away columns on the Data sheet.

+Note that this sheet may be private to the SEMLA Webmaster Google account, so you should share this if necessary.

+Once the fixtures are loaded for the new season there are a couple of useful queries to check that teams have the correct number of games in the [src/sql folder](../src/sql/).

+* [count-games.sql](../src/sql/count-games.sql) - count home and away games.
+Note it creates a `.tsv` file so it can easily be loaded into Google Sheets.
+* [count-mids-games.sql](../src/sql/count-mids-games.sql) - count Midlands games where home and away count doesn't matter.

+## Test New Releases Of WordPress

+WordPress frequently release new versions, and the website is set to automatically update.

+The only releases you really need to worry about are the major releases, which are versions with only 2 sequences, e.g. 6.7, 6.8, or 7.0, and not minor ones like 6.7.1 or 6.7.2.
+These are released every 4-5 months, and before they are WordPress will release beta and release candidate (RC) versions.
+You should test the site locally with RC versions when available, and you can do that with the [WordPress Beta Tester plugin](development-plugins.md#wordpress-beta-tester).

+You can find out information about upcoming releases from [the WordPress releases page](https://wordpress.org/news/category/releases/).

+One area you may miss is that if the blocks API has changed there might be deprecations or changes to functions our blocks use, or new versions of core blocks.
+The easiest way to check this is to open up the DevTools in your browser, go to the Console tab, and edit a club, page, and post.
+Any issues should be written to the console.

 ## Database

 You should periodically make sure the database is performing well.